apache/nuttx/configs/sama5d4-ek/README.txt

        TIW0 bus.
 See the discussion above under "I2C Tool" for detailed configuration settings.

+   13. Support the USB low-, high- and full-speed OHCI host driver is enabled enabled with the NuttX configuration file as described in the section above entitled "USB High-Speed Host".
+Only port B and port C, the larger "Type A" connectors, are enabled; port A (the smaller OTG connector) is reserved for future use with USB device (but could also be configured as a USB host port if desired).

+       Support for Mass Storage Class and USB (Boot) Keyboard class is also enabled.

+   14. Support the USB high-speed USB device driver (UDPHS) is not enabled by default but could be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-   13. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   15. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
-Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".
+Support for that serial FLASH could be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   14. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-   15. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

    16. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in